By Paolo von Schirach –

 This is not fixable

 Let’s be real.
-In Iraq we have been defeated by a clever opponent.
+In Iraq America has been defeated by a clever opponent.
 This is not fixable.
-We are outnumbered and outclassed.
+We are outnumbered and outclassed in a country where most people do not like us.
 Short of a welcome but unlikely collapse of the wicked regime of the Ayatollahs and the Revolutionary Guard in Tehran, something that would cause the collapse of all Iranian efforts aimed at controlling the Region, there is no way that the US can win this fight.

 In Iraq, we have almost no real allies.
-The only groups that are still sympathetic towards Washington are the Kurds in the north and some Sunni factions that clearly do not like the prospect of being dominated by Iran backed Shias.
-But they are not going coalesce to wage a bloody fight aimed at kicking Iran out of Iraq.
-Impossible.
+The only groups that are still sympathetic towards Washington are the Kurds in the north and some Sunni factions in the North West that clearly do not like the prospect of being dominated by Iran-backed Shias.
+But they are not going to coalesce in order to wage a bloody fight aimed at kicking Iran out of Iraq.
+This is impossible.

 Can anything be salvaged?

 So, there you have it.
-While this may be a bit oversimplified, the net result of the brilliant Washington plan hatched by President George W. Bush in early 2003 to engineer “regime change” in Baghdad is to have turned Iraq –at the time clearly an enemy of Iran– into a subsidiary of Tehran.
+While this may be a bit oversimplified, the net result of the brilliant Washington plan hatched by President George W. Bush in early 2003 to engineer “regime change” in Baghdad with the goal of creating democracy in an Arab state is to have turned Iraq –at the time clearly an enemy of Iran– into a subsidiary of Tehran.

 I have no idea as to what, if anything at all, may be salvageable at this stage.
 I suspect almost nothing, since Iraq’s politics and most of its military forces are dominated by our Iranian enemies.

 The killing by a US airstrike at the Baghdad Airport of General Qassem Soleimani, the almost legendary head of the elite Iranian Quds force, is symbolically important; but it does not change the overall balance of forces in Iraq.